DominikStarke/flutter_exprtk/flutter_exprtk_native/README.md

   ...
 ```

-If you wish to use the Windows package only, you can add `flutter_exprtk_native` as a
+If you wish to use the package without web support, you can add `flutter_exprtk_native` as a
 dependency:

 ```yaml